- Online Services Traffic School, Payments...

 - 12. What is an arraignment?

 It is the first hearing after you receive your ticket.
-At this hearing, the Commissioner or Judge will explain the following information:
+At arraignment, the Commissioner or Judge will explain the following information:

 You may schedule an arraignment by:

-2. In person by visiting either the Santa Cruz or Watsonville Clerk’s Office.
+2. Visiting either the Santa Cruz or Watsonville Clerk’s Office.

 - 13. How do I contest my ticket?